omonimus1/blog-jade-rubick/content/posts/2022-05-09--compensation-and-equity/index.md

 * For startups, the value of a share of stock changes over time (hopefully it rises).
 When the company is younger, equity will be "inexpensive".
 As the company succeeds, the value of the company will increase, so each share will have a higher value.
 * It's inexpensive early on, because it's risky.
 * Because of this, earlier stage employees get more equity.
 This reflects the additional risk they take on joining a company.
 Many companies don't make it, so the earlier you join, the higher the risk.
 Also the higher the reward.
+* The typical pattern for startups is for early employees to have lower salaries, but lots of equity.
+The discounted salary is somewhat offset by the large equity grant.
+As the companies grows, they usually correct these discounts as options vest.
 * To make it more confusing, companies also issue different types of equity.
 ISOs, NSOs, RSAs, and RSUs are all different.
 * So comparing equity becomes complicated quickly.